How do you translate to ask a question in Italian?

 It’s a common mistake even for some native speakers to say “voi facete”.
 It sounds so natural, doesn’t it?
-This is a BIG mistake though, so remember: the correct conjugation is voi fate!
+However, this is a BIG mistake.
+So remember: the correct conjugation is voi fate!

 You will find fare in a huge number of expressions.
-Some of these are:
+Some of them are:

 To go grocery shopping